-The fair value of listed equities is determined based on the last quoted bid price on the relevant exchange at balance date.
+The fair value of listed equities, including those on loan under securities lending or similar agreements, is determined based on the last quoted bid price on the relevant exchange at balance date and have been classified within Level 1 of the fair value hierarchy.
 In some instances, where the market on which the security is traded is not highly liquid (e.g. the security may be listed on an emerging market stock exchange or trading of the security may be temporarily suspended), the price can also be determined using non-binding broker quotes.
 These securities have been classified within Level 3 of the fair value hierarchy.